-- When checking the fluid level, make sure the top of the master cylinder reservoir is level by verifying the handlebars are pointed forward. - Use only the designated quality brake fluid.
-Otherwise, the rubber seals may deteriorate, causing leaks and poor brake performance. - Recommended brake fluid: DOT 4.
+- 1. When checking the front brake fluid level, make sure the master cylinder reservoir is level by turning the handlebar until the steering is centered and the wheels are pointed forward. - 2.
+Use only the designated quality brake fluid.
+Otherwise, the rubber seals may deteriorate, causing leakage and poor brake performance.

+Recommended brake fluid: DOT 4.

-- Refill with the same type of brake fluid.
-Mixing fluids may result in a harmful chemical reaction and may lead to poor brake performance. - Be careful that water does not enter the master cylinder reservoir when refilling.
-Water will significantly lower the boiling point of the fluid and lead to poor brake performance. - Brake fluid may deteriorate painted surfaces or plastic parts.
-Always clean up spilled fluid immediately. - · Have your dealer check the cause if the brake fluid level goes down unexpectedly.
+- 3. Refill with the same type of brake fluid.
+Mixing fluids may result in a harmful chemical reaction and lead to poor brake performance. - 4.
+Be careful that water does not enter the master cylinder reservoir when refilling.
+Water will significantly lower the boiling point of the fluid and may result in vapor lock. - 5.
+Brake fluid may deteriorate painted surfaces or plastic parts.
+Always clean up spilled fluid immediately. - 6.
+Have your dealer check the cause if the brake fluid level goes down.